AntoniosBarotsis/qr-rs/README.md

 mean that I would not be able to tell how many of the tests that `proptest` ran were indeed *running*.

-I then tried to find a URL dataset on sites like Kaggle, that's when I found out that the QR Code reader crate I was using could not always read the QR Codes even though my phone could which invalidated the tests.
+I then tried to find a URL dataset on sites like Kaggle, and that's when I found out that the QR Code reader crate I was using could not always read the QR Codes even though my phone could which invalidated the tests.

 I might come back to this in the future but for the time being, manual testing seems "good enough".